Joe-Neville/tss-acn-lab/README.md

 1. There are five virtual network pods.
 Ask your admin for your pod number and login credentials.
 2. For each pod there is:
     * An assigned workbench platform - Navigate to http://tssemea.arubademo.net - use the external_user username and password to login *(get this from Joe)* Note that the workbench ID does not match the pod number - because *reasons* 🤷‍♂️
-    * A dedicated Central user account - Navigater to https://common.cloud.hpe.com/ - use the dedicated workbench user and password *(ask Joe for deets)*
+    * A dedicated Central user account - Navigate to https://common.cloud.hpe.com/ - use the dedicated workbench user and password *(ask Joe for details)*
 3. Once you have gained access - have a look around but do not make any change just yet!
 Please do ensure that your workbench username and Central account matches the one assigned.

 * N.B.
 With the two platform you have the option to configure the devices either way, directly on the device or through Central - to emulate a Central-focused operational workflow, you should try to use Central as much as possible to configure the devices and this will be the primary approach.